open-ephys/commutator-docs/_sources/index.rst.txt

                             <br>
                             Open Ephys Commutators are open-source, motorized
-                            commutators that use this principle to prevent eletrical or optical tethers from twisting during experiments with freely moving animals.
+                            commutators that use this principle to prevent electrical or optical tethers from twisting during experiments with freely moving animals.
 They can be controlled manually through button presses or
                             remote control by pose-estimation software.